 Products Pages and eCommerce

 Customers can shop on your site on mobile devices in much the same way they would on desktop.
 Like the rest of your site, your Squarespace store adapts to be small-screen friendly and navigable on mobile.
 Products stack vertically in one or two columns.
-On individual product item pages, the product image stacks above the description, price, and Add To Cart button.
+On individual product details pages, the product image stacks above the description, price, and Add To Cart button.

 Advanced and Unique Products Pages have special product features.
 Currently, Quick view and Product Image Zoom aren't available on mobile.
 In certain templates, you can adjust the mobile styling for your shopping cart.

-Regular Pages and blocks
+Layout Pages and blocks

 For more information and a video on how this works, visit Page and block layout changes on mobile devices.